AnalystNgunjiri/Rtail_Sales-SQL-Analysis/README.md

 - **Category Count**: Identify all unique products categories in the dataset

-- **Null Value Check**: Checks for al null values in the dataset and delete records with missing data.
+- **Null Value Check**: Checks for all null values in the dataset and delete records with missing data.

 '''sql
     select count(*) from retail_sales;
+    ![]

     select distinct(count customer_id) from retail_sales;